cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 The CDDL definition for verifiable data structure proofs is specific to each verifiable data structure.
 This document describes proofs for RFC9162_SHA256 in the following sections.

+## Profiles {#profiles-def}

+New verifiable data structures can require the definition of a COSE Envelope profile.
+The payload in such definitions SHOULD be detached.
+Detached payloads force verifiers to recompute the root from the proof and protect against implementation errors where the signature is verified but the payload is incompatible with the proof.
+Profiles of proof signatures that define additional protected header parameters are encouraged to make their presence mandatory to ensure that claims are processed with their intended semantics.
+One way to include this information in the COSE structure is use of the typ (type) Header Parameter, see {{-cose-typ}} and the similar guidance provided in {{-cwt-header-claims}}.

 ### Registration Requirements

 Each verifiable data structure specification applying for inclusion in this registry MUST define how to encode the verifiable data structure identifier and its proof types in CBOR.